MicrosoftDocs/powerquery-docs/powerquery-docs/powerquery-sdk-testframework/4-testformat.md

 The following list describes the types of files that you need to be aware of while working with the Power Query SDK test framework:

-* Query file, also known as a PQ file, with a \.query.pq extension.
+* Test query file, also known as a PQ file, with a \.query.pq extension.
 * Output file, also known as a PQOut file, with a \.query.pqout extension.
 * Optional parameter query file with a \.parameterquery.pq extension.
 * Optional settings file with a \.settings extension.